Observation of renormalization group invariance in symmetry-restored nuclear lattice effective field theory: Results and discussion

 In this exploratory study, we investigate light nuclei $^3$H, $^3$He, and $^4$He with $A \leq 4$.
 For $^3$H and $^3$He, we diagonalize the lattice Hamiltonian using the Lanczos method, while for the $^4$He nucleus, we employ the recently developed perturbative quantum Monte Carlo (ptQMC) approach~\cite{lu2022perturbative}.
 Within the ptQMC framework, nuclear binding energies are expanded around non-perturbative results from a Wigner-SU(4) action~\cite{lu2019essential} up to second order, effectively circumventing the fermionic sign problem inherent in quantum Monte Carlo simulations.
 This method achieves high-precision solutions of chiral forces up to N$^3$LO for deeply bound systems such as $^4$He~\cite{liu2025perturbative}.
 In this work, all calculations employ periodic boundary conditions.
 To eliminate the finite volume effects, for $A=3$ systems we take $L=11,12,...15$ and extrapolate to the infinite volume limit, while for $^4$He we typically found convergence at $L=12$.

 For NLEFT calculations, the LECs must first be determined.
 For each $\Lambda$ value, we calibrate the LECs in $V_{\rm Q^0}$ and $V_{\rm Q^2}$ to reproduce empirical neutron-proton phase shifts in the center-of-mass frame~\cite{stoks1993partial}.
 Phase shift calculations follow Ref.~\cite{lu2016precise}, utilizing lattice scattering wavefunctions decomposed into partial waves with auxiliary potentials extracting asymptotic radial wavefunctions.
 Partial-wave phase shifts and mixing angles are determined precisely by comparing scattered and free wave solutions.

 The spectroscopic LECs for each partial wave are optimized through $\chi^2$-minimization against the Nijmegen phase shift analysis using the Levenberg-Marquardt algorithm.
 Subsequently, the standard LECs $B_{1-2}$ and $C_{1-7}$ are obtained via linear recombination of these spectroscopic LECs, following the transformation derived for continuum contact terms~\cite{epelbaum2005two}.
-This calibration methodology has been successfully implemented in constructing high-fidelity N$^2$LO~\cite{alarcon2017neutron} and N$^3$LO~\cite{li2018neutron, wu2025charge} lattice chiral interactions.
+This calibration methodology has been successfully implemented in constructing high-fidelity N$^2$LO~\cite{alarcon2017neutron} and N$^3$LO~\cite{li2018neutron, wu2025charge} lattice chiral interactions, where the RG-invariance or the cutoff-dependence in the two-body sector has been examined carefully.
 We fit neutron-proton phase shifts up to relative momenta $P_{\rm rel} \leq 200$~MeV, which is sufficient for analyzing light nuclear structure with $A \leq 4$.
 Within this low-momentum regime, the two-pion-exchange potential (TPEP) becomes indistinguishable from short-range contact terms and is therefore omitted, which has been numerically confirmed in studies with the TPEP explicitly incorporated~\cite{wu2025charge}.

 Table~\ref{tab:LECs} presents the fitted LECs for different $\Lambda$ values, expressed in lattice units ($\hbar=c=a=1$).
 Empirical neutron-proton phase shifts are well reproduced for the interval of $\Lambda$ considered here.
 The CSB coefficients $c_{\rm nn}$ and $c_{\rm pp}$ are determined by fitting to the experimental neutron-neutron (nn) and proton-proton (pp) scattering lengths, respectively.
 For pp scattering, we include the Coulomb potential according to Eq.~(\ref{eq:CoulombPotential}).
 Details of the fitting procedure follow Ref.~\cite{wu2025charge}.